sciZer0/newdiscoveries/a/README.md

 <p align="center">
   <img src="/assets/images/13.png"/><br>
   <i>The apple being pushed by<br>
-     Invisible Hand --<br>
+     Invisible Hand (Gravitational Force)</i>
-     Gravitational Force</i>
 </p>

 Let’s repeat it once again, when you let an apple out of your hand, the apple starts moving downwards ONLY BECAUSE during every moment Gravitational Force (Invisible Hand) is pushing the apple downwards.

-But, for example, in cosmos far away from all planets, there is no Gravitational Force (no Invisible Hand) which could push every object downwards.
+But, for example, in cosmos far away from all planets, there is no Gravitational Force (Invisible Hand) which could push every object downwards.
 So if you let an apple out of your hand, the apple won’t start moving downwards (won’t start moving anywhere).

 <p align="center">
   <img src="/assets/images/14.png"/><br>
 </p>

 On the other hand, on the Earth, as we already know, there is Gravitational Force (Invisible Hand) which pushes every object downwards.
-So if you let an apple out of your hand, the apple starts its motion downwards only thanks to the push being done — during every moment —  by Gravitational Force (Invisible Hand).
+So if you let an apple out of your hand, the apple starts its motion downwards only thanks to the pushing being done — during every moment —  by Gravitational Force (Invisible Hand).

 Summarizing, all that Gravitational Force (Invisible Hand) can EVER be doing during ANY moment of time is to be pushing an object downwards.